tanaka-takayoshi/tanaka-takayoshi.github.io/index.md

 ### Current Position

-I'm a senior technical support enginner at [New Relic K.K.
+I'm a technical support manager at [New Relic K.K.
 (Japan)](https://newrelic.co.jp/).

 I'm also interested in the following things personally.

 - public cloud technology (Microsoft Azure, AWS, GCP and so on)
 - C# (.NET Core, ASP.NET Core, Visual Studio Extension and Visual Studio Tools for Office)
+- OpenTelemetry
+- Radius
+- kubernetes
 - Microsoft Quantum (Q# and topological quantum computing)
-- Writing a library and a VSIX tool with C#

 I have been making presentations in a community group about the above themes.
 You can see some of them in the [Public Speaking](#public-speaking) section.